In the quest to increase sales and traffic to the website or simply generate awareness of product/service, companies are implementing Email marketing.

 5. Difficult unsubscribe process

-A clear and quick unsubscribe process is a must.
+A clear and quick unsubscribe process is essential for long-term list health.

 6. Using the whole email as an image